 Scientists set up their studies so that their research will be fair.
 They also want their research to be accurate and unbiased.
 In other words, they don't want their own ideas about what they think should happen in a trial to influence the results.

-To set up fair studies, scientists will often split volunteers into groups by chance.
-This is like a coin toss.
+To set up fair and unbiased studies, volunteers may be split into different study groups.
+This is usually done by chance using a computer program and is similar to a coin toss.
 The researcher and the volunteer do NOT get to decide which group the volunteer will be in.
-This is called a "randomized" study.
+This is called a "randomised" study.

 Sometimes researchers will go a step further and "blind" a study.
 This means that the volunteer and the researcher both do NOT know which treatment the volunteer is receiving.

 In some trials, researchers will use a "placebo".
 A placebo looks like medicine but has no medicine in it.
-Sometimes the placebo is referred to as a "sugar pill" or "dummy drug."
+Sometimes the placebo is referred to as a "sugar pill."
 What's interesting is that even though the placebo has no medicine in it, there are times when people who are taking a placebo improve or feel better during a trial.
 This is called the "placebo effect".
 As a clinical research volunteer, even if you are on a placebo, you will be closely monitored.